Lizzo denies sexual harassment and fat-shaming accusations – DW – 08/08/2023

 US singer Lizzo, whose real name is Melissa Viviane Jefferson, is being sued by three of her former dancers over claims including sexual harassment, discrimination and creating a hostile work environment.

-In a civil lawsuit filed last week in a Los Angeles court, the dancers denounce an "over-sexualized" work atmosphere.
+In a civil lawsuit filed in early August in a Los Angeles court, the dancers denounce an "over-sexualized" work atmosphere.
 Among their claims, they state that one of them was pressured into touching the nude breasts of a dancer in a club in Amsterdam's red light district.

 The lawsuit also alleges that the dancers faced racial discrimination by the managers of Lizzo's production company, Big Grrrl Big Touring, Inc. (BGBT).